 Another cave of great interest is Santimamiñe, in Kortezubi, where cave paintings have been found: brown bears, bison, deer… Also, the cave is geologically valuable, given its beautiful stalactite and stalagmite columns.

 In Urkiola Nature Park are the caves of Baltzola, wrapped in magic and legends.
 Walk along their galleries, home to the lamias, the Jentil and other creatures from Basque mythology.

 It was not until the early twentieth century that the Santimamiñe Cave and its Palaeolithic rock paintings were found.
 A few decades later, workers at a quarry discovered Pozalagua, a treasure hidden under the ground in Armañón Nature Park, in the region of Las Encartaciones.

 Santimamiñe is the main prehistoric site in Bizkaia.
-Located in Kortezubi, close to the Painted Forest of Oma, it contained artefacts and paintings.
+Located in Kortezubi, it contained artefacts and paintings.
 These remains had been there for more than 13.000 years ago, since the Magdalenian period of the Upper Palaeolithic.
 The cave has been listed as a Unesco World Heritage Site since 2008.
 Inside the tunnel are black charcoal paintings that represent animals: 32 bison, 7 goats, 6 horses, a deer and a bear.